Yoctol/eslint-config-yoctol/README.md

 ### eslint-config-yoctol

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-jsx-a11y` and `eslint-plugin-prettier`.
+It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-jsx-a11y`, `eslint-plugin-prettier` and `eslint-plugin-sort-imports-es6-autofix`.

 1. Install the correct versions of each package, which are listed by the command:

 ```sh
 npm info "eslint-config-yoctol@latest" peerDependencies